sam1am/poetroid/README.md

 # Poetroid 📸✍️

 Welcome to the whimsical world of Poetroid, where technology waltzes with words!
-Morph the mundane memory-catcher into a mosaic maker of metaphors, marshaling mementos not in megapixels but in mellifluous meter.
+Morph the mundane memory-catcher into a mosaic maker of metaphors, marshaling mementos not in megapixels but in mellifluous meter!

 ![Poetroid Device](./poetroid_device/poetroid_device.png)